Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 - Biters and spiters will constantly spawn south to the main train.
   - Their only objective is to destroy the main train.
 They will destroy everything in their way.
   - If the train is too far away from the south edge map, they will spawn in between!
-    >[!NOTE]
+    > [!NOTE]
-    >As a result, we try to keep the main train south of the map.
+    > As a result, we try to keep the main train south of the map.
-  - They spawn closer to the train by spawning nests, so destroy nests!
+  - They spawn from the closest nests (if any) to the train
-    >[!NOTE]
+  - Nests south of the train will spawn additional nests toward the train
+    > [!TIP]
+    > Destroy nests!

+    > [!NOTE]
-    >Destroying nests will spawn some enemies
+    > Destroying nests will spawn some enemies
   - Enemies spawning (including nests) will easily jump over defenses or void!
     - They spawn as a group of enemies, not just once at a time.
     - Their spawning range is not the same as the vanilla Factorio, which is next to the nests.
 They spawn _around_ the nests.